somisash/somisash.github.io/_pages/aviation.md

 ## How I am learning

 - **Ground school** – Sporty’s online PPL course and FAA materials.
-- **Simulator practice** – X‑Plane with a Honeycomb yoke to build basic scan, procedures, and muscle memory.
+- **Simulator practice** – X‑Plane with a Honeycomb yoke/throttle to build basic scan, procedures, and muscle memory.
 - **In‑air training** – Accelerated PPL over 60 days, focused on a sustainable, enjoyable pace.

 ## Training philosophy